4 Charts Every CMO Should See About AI, According to Consumers

 Let’s start here:

-Quick Study recently surveyed 250 consumers across the US to see how much they are thinking about AI, but more specifically what their expectations are when they find out the brands they love are using AI.
+To help fill that gap in understanding, Quick Study recently surveyed 250 consumers across the US to see how much they are thinking about AI, but more specifically what their expectations are when they find out the retail brands they love are using it.
 Our survey revealed a deeper pattern that shows consumers don’t yet have a clear moral framework for AI.
 As you’ll see in the data, consumers react strongly when known values are violated by AI such as the replacement of jobs or its potential to be used to create deceptive content, but they are otherwise having a hard time defining where AI should and shouldn’t be utilized by brands they patronize.

 We also found that consumers are paying attention to how brands are using AI.
 Despite the fact that their personal opinions of AI are not settled, consumers are still using a brand’s use (or perceived use) of AI as a point of consideration in relation to the brand’s authenticity, value, pricing, and more.